shanglimin-dl/robo_imitate/README.md

 The Robo Imitate project allows you to:

--Collect data in both real and simulated environments.
-Learn more here -Train a Diffusion Policy model.
-Learn more here -Evaluate the trained model.
+- Collect data in both real and simulated environments.
+Learn more here
+- Train a Diffusion Policy model.
+Learn more here
+- Evaluate the trained model.
 Learn more here

 >[!IMPORTANT]